DatWins/papercss/exampleSite/content/about.md

 author = "Hugo Authors"
 +++

-This is a chess teaching manual for young students.
-It will explain basic concepts, strategies, and methods to help students in becoming a better chess player.
+This is my daily journal at my workplace.
+I create this diary to help me remember how I handled situations at my job.T